Carson Wentz Says Goodbye To Eagles, Welcomes Fresh Start With Indianapolis Colts

 He wont get into specifics.
 Says he's a competitor, but says this whole thing (leaving Philly) was "outside my control."

-Wont say one way or another about wanting to be traded. @CBSPhillyREAD MORE: Philadelphia Judge Keeps Election-Related Charges Against Joshua Macias, Antonio LaMotta
+Wont say one way or another about wanting to be traded. @CBSPhillyREAD MORE: WATCH LIVE: Philadelphia Officials To Provide Update On COVID-19 Vaccination Distribution

 — Pat Gallen (@PatGallenCBS3) March 18, 2021